Texas Southern beats Mount St. Mary's 60-52 in NCAA opener - WTMJ

 BIG PICTURE

-Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeastern Conference Tournament to make the 68-team field.
-They made a gallant effort Thursday before coming up short.

-Texas Southern: Coach Johnny Jones now has first tourney win with the Tigers and just the third ever by a Southwestern Athletic Conference champion.
+Texas Southern: Jones now has first tourney win with the Tigers and just the third ever by a SWAC champion.
 While Texas Southern found a way to advance, it needs to play much better to compete with the Wolverines.

 Mount St. Mary’s: Positive COVID-19 tests forced the Mountaineers to put the program on pause twice in December, forcing them into a monthlong break between games.
 Five games were postponed or canceled from Dec.
 9-Jan.
 6 and they didn’t play a home game for 37 days.